McFlurinivas/socieful/README.md

 <table style="width: 100%;">
   <tr>
-    <p>🟥 Along with building an innovative society, SOCIEFUL assist harassment victims by providing online counselors and connecting them with relevant NGOs.
-It has become an integral part of modern life, shaping behaviors and perceptions. </p>
+    <p>🟥 Along with building an innovative society, SOCIEFUL assist harassment victims by providing online counsellors and connecting them with relevant NGOs.
+It has become an integral part of modern life, shaping behaviours and perceptions. </p>
-    <p>🟥 The platform can offer real-time chat, video, or phone counseling sessions with trained professionals who specialize in assisting harassment victims.</p>
+    <p>🟥 The platform can offer real-time chat, video, or phone counselling sessions with trained professionals who specialize in assisting harassment victims.</p>
-    <p>🟥 The platform can implement robust security measures to protect user’s personal information and ensure confidentiality during counseling sessions.</p>
+    <p>🟥 The platform can implement robust security measures to protect user’s personal information and ensure confidentiality during counselling sessions.</p>
     <p>🟥 It platform can engage in awareness campaigns to educate the public about harassment, its impact, and the available support services.</p>
       <td>
       <img src="https://i.postimg.cc/NfjZYYpD/Screenshot-2024-02-21-230045.png" style="width: 100%;">